case study

 Our NVH test engineers benchmarked all the tools on the market, and it appeared quite quickly that Siemens tools were the best.

-Cédric Plasse, CTO
+Cédric Plasse, CTO, Emotors

 Developing next-generation e-drives